 Summary: I know lots of home builders.
-Before they lay the floor and raise up walls and a roof, they construct a rock-solid foundation with rebar and poured concrete.
-Only then can they build the house.
+Before they lay the floor and raise up walls and a roof, they construct a rock-solid foundation with rebar-reinforced concrete footings.
+Concrete piers are also placed under certain portions of the planned house.
+Only then can they build the house itself.
 It’s the same, and even more important, with our walk with the Lord.
 If we don’t establish our lives on God’s prescribed foundations, all the rest of our spiritual efforts will falter and even fail.
-Having faulty foundations is a fast track to a spiritual crash!
+Neglecting to build strong foundations in our lives is a fast track to a spiritual crash!
 Let’s look at four bedrock underpinnings of our walk with God.

 No one on earth, no human being (“no man”), said the apostle Paul, can lay any acceptable foundation other than Jesus Christ, the eternal and immovable Rock of our salvation.
 “The one [foundation] which is laid,” that is, Jesus Christ, was sent to this earth by God the Father to be our Lord and Savior.